Infineon/TARGET_CY8CKIT-149/README.md

 ## Overview

-Alpha Release Content - Support for PSoC 4 family of devices on ModusToolbox is currently in alpha.
-Features may change without notice.
-Contact [Cypress Support](https://www.cypress.com/support) for additional details.

 The PSoC 4100S Plus Prototyping Kit enables you to evaluate the PSoC 4100S Plus device and develop with Cypress's fourth-generation, low-power CapSense solution.

 ![](docs/html/board.png)